To filmmaker Gibney, opioid crisis is ‘Crime of the Century’

 Filmmaker Alex Gibney quickly widens the lens, however, for an explanation of how the drugs that caused the crisis came to be, how companies aggressively promoted and distributed them and how the government failed to act swiftly and effectively to save lives.

-The story is exhaustive and often sickening, its scope recalling the examinations Gibney and his team have given in the past to Enron, to scientology and, most recently, to the Trump administration’s response to COVID-19.
+The story is exhaustive and often sickening, its scope recalling the examinations Gibney and his team have given in the past to Enron, to Scientology and, most recently, to the Trump administration’s response to COVID-19.
 “The Crime of the Century” will be shown Monday and Tuesday.

 “I felt that the whole idea of the crisis was being treated as if it were a spontaneous event that just couldn’t have been helped,” Gibney said.
 “What was missing was the element of crime, in particular the sort of broad, over-arching conspiracy.”